-Watching chickens scratch about the yard is relaxing and de-stressing after a long day at work.
+Watching chickens scratch about the yard is relaxing and stressing reducing activity after a long day at work.
 Many pet chickens are extremely tame and will eat out of your hand and sit on your lap.
 They even “purr” when happy!
 They are very smart and can be trained to come when called or to do tricks (click here to read about training your chickens).
 Need more convincing that chickens are awesome?
 Check out my post on the benefits of keeping chickens.

 Chickens are an easy pet to incorporate into nearly any family – they don’t bark at your neighbors, they don’t need to be walked, you can leave them over a long weekend without worrying while you go out of town – and of course they give you all the fresh eggs you can eat!